ItsHaldun/metom/README.md

 - [ ] Expand installation to Mac and Windows
 - [ ] Add guides for poetry and pyenv?
 - [ ] Write the script that'll run the actual machine learning training (train.sh)
+- [ ] Change the kaggle download path to be inside the project